 - Hardening of the arteries or coronary artery disease—the buildup of deposits on coronary artery walls—can lead to a heart attack.

 - Inflammation of the skin can cause rashes, sores, and ulcers throughout the body.
-About half of all people with SLE will develop a malar rash -- a butterfly-shaped rash mostly seen across the cheeks and nose that can get worse in the sunlight.
+About half of all people with systemic lupus erythematosus will develop a malar rash — a butterfly-shaped rash mostly seen across the cheeks and nose that can get worse in the sunlight.

 The most common form of lupus—it’s what most people mean when they refer to “lupus.”

 A form of lupus that is limited to the skin.

 A lupus-like disease caused by certain prescription drugs.

 A rare condition that affects infants of women who have lupus.

 Nuestros especialistas en educación de la salud están siempre disponibles para responder a sus preguntas y darle la ayuda que necesita.Envíe su pregunta